sindresorhus/electron-util/readme.md

 You can use this package directly in both the [main and renderer process](https://www.electronjs.org/docs/latest/tutorial/quick-start/#main-process).

-There are three parts of this package, “shared”, “main”, and “node”.
-The “shared” part works in both the main or [rendered process](https://www.electronjs.org/docs/latest/tutorial/process-model#the-renderer-process).
-The “main” part works only in the [main process](https://www.electronjs.org/docs/latest/tutorial/quick-start/#run-the-main-process).
-The “node” part is for Node.js-only APIs (not Electron).
+This package is organized into three parts:

+- **`shared`** - APIs that work in both the main and [renderer process](https://www.electronjs.org/docs/latest/tutorial/process-model#the-renderer-process)
+- **`main`** - APIs that only work in the [main process](https://www.electronjs.org/docs/latest/tutorial/quick-start/#run-the-main-process) (requires Electron APIs)
+- **`node`** - APIs that work in any Node.js environment, even outside Electron (pure Node.js utilities for detecting Electron environment, ASAR usage, etc.)

-To use features from the “main” part in the renderer process, you will need to set up [IPC channels](https://www.electronjs.org/docs/latest/tutorial/ipc).
+To use features from the "main" part in the renderer process, you will need to set up [IPC channels](https://www.electronjs.org/docs/latest/tutorial/ipc).

 ## Install